salesforce-heroku-workshops/enterprise-java-developer/index.md

 1. Select `Window` from the menu bar
 2. Select `Show View`
+3. Select `Other...`
-3. Expand `Heroku` in the list
+4. Expand `Heroku` in the list
-4. Select `My Heroku Applications`
+5. Select `My Heroku Applications`
-5. Select `Ok`
+6. Select `Ok`
-6. Locate your application in the list
+7. Locate your application in the list
-7. Select the context menu for the application (right-click on the application)
+8. Select the context menu for the application (right-click on the application)
-8. Select `View Logs`
+9. Select `View Logs`

 You will now see the logs for your application on Heroku in the `Heroku log console` view.
 If you make a request to the the application in your browser then you will now see the request logged in the `Heroku log console` view.

 You can see the status for the web process from the `Procfile` by expanding the application in the `My Heroku Applications` view.

 To see the application details:

 1. In the `My Heroku Applications` view select the context menu for the application
 2. Select `App Info`